PoglyApp/pogly-documentation/use/authentication.md

    - It does this by looking at the token’s issuer (iss) and subject (sub) claims and verifying the digital signature using the provider’s OIDC configuration.

-4. A user identity is created
+5. A user identity is created, and sent back to Pogly
    - Once verified, SpacetimeDB creates or reuses a user identity based on that token.

 ## What Information does Pogly get?